jnsprngs/publife/README.md

 # publife
-Some sugar that sit on top of prebid.js and DFP to manage responsive ad units and integrating bidders.
+Some helper fns that sit on top of prebid.js and DFP to manage responsive ad units and integrating bidders.

 # example